- What?

 On the PuppetServer side, installing the puppetdb-termini

-package allow to use the puppetdb_query()
+package allows use of the puppetdb_query()

 function in a manifest to generate portions of catalog based on result of queries, e.g. find all Virtual-Hosts on all machines and add the relevant configuration to a monitoring system.